ragona/vault-local-read-replica/README.md

 # Vault Local Read Replica
 Usually Hashicorp Vault is a single-instance application; even high-availability mode simply enables warm standby instances.
 This instance is a single point of failure.
-Single points of failure are bad.
+Single points of failure are risky at scale.
-This storage backend removes that single point of failure by giving each host a local read-only Vault that caches secrets.
+This experimental storage backend is intended to enable local read-only Vaults that cache secrets.

 ## How does that work?
 If you go through the github.com/hashicorp/vault/physical folder you'll see a number of different implementations